refinedev/refine/documentation/blog/2024-12-30-material-ui-modal.md

 ```

 **Q: Is Material UI Modal accessible?**
-A: Yes!
-Material UI is designed with accessibility in mind.
+A: Yes, Material UI is designed with accessibility in mind.
 You can use aria-labelledby and aria-describedby attributes to ensure it works well with screen readers.

 **Q: How do I make the Modal responsive?**
 A: You can define responsive styles to adapt the modal to different screen sizes.
-For instance:

 ```tsx
 const style = {